-PCC have voted on what charities to support this year.
+PCC have voted on what charities to support in 2024.
 Each charity has a sponsor who will endeavour to keep the congregation informed of any news throughout the year.

 National - CMS for the work of Chris and Anna Hembury - Dorrie Bilson

 Local - Whitchurch Welfare Trust - Sue Bailey

 Parishioners continue to support the Mityana project which is close to our hearts

 Also, donations of non-perishable goods left in the porch at 11 Lapwing Rise will be taken to Andover Food Bank every week.